mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 > He’s pressing this old fellow.

-[“Old fellow”] means Joshu, Chao Chou.
+[“Old fellow”] means Jōshū, Chao Chou.
 You are pretty good, to drive Chao Chou into the corner where he can’t move an inch. *[He laughs.]* So pretty good, monk.
 You are pretty good.
 That is the comment here.

 But anyway, where does the one return to?
 That is, constantly if you seek *where does the one return to* intellectually, you never get [the] place where the one returns to.
 Because intellectual understanding lets you go in parallel, always; [it] never comes together.
 Intellectually, probably two things come very close together, but always parallel.
 That’s why this guy is going fast, this guy slow, but very close, that’s why [they make] noise.
 The other one goes fast, the other one is slow.
 The world is going very quickly, [and] you try to catch up with this, but you cannot catch up, so you’re always making noise, so-called *despair*.
 You’re disappointed.
 So that intellectual understanding lets you go always in parallel with the world, people, friends, everything.
 So, always making noise.